Topological changes of two-dimensional magnetic textures: Discussion and conclusion

-Our model is limited to a simple geometry and boundary conditions; although it would be interesting to explore more complex situations, the main open question is how to obtain a continuous limit (necessary to model larger systems at longer time scales) that takes into account the effective dissipative coupling with the electrons (see the recent papers \cite{Zang-2011fk,Kim-2010uq} where dissipation and dissipationless mechanisms are analyzed).
+Our model is limited to a simple two dimensional geometry and boundary conditions; although it would be interesting to explore more complex situations, the main open question is how to obtain a continuous limit (necessary to model larger systems at longer time scales) that takes into account the effective dissipative coupling with the electrons (see the recent papers\cite{Zang-2011fk,Kim-2010uq} where dissipation and dissipationless mechanisms are analyzed).
+In spite of these limitations, the observation of topological changes driven by spin currents should be accessible to experiments with chiral magnets like MnSi, where the effectiveness of spin-transfer torque on skyrmion lattices was already demonstrated.\cite{Jonietz-2010ly} More recently,\cite{Romming-2013lq} it was proved that individual skyrmions can be created and annihilated by means of an electron current injected by a local probe (using the tip of a spin-polarized scanning tunneling microscope).
+The system undergoes a transition from a skyrmion to a ferromagnetic state, as the one shown in Fig.~\ref{f:Qt}b.
+The mechanism of this switching is attributed to a combination of nonthermal excitations of the injected electrons and the spin-transfer torque.
+Although a detailed comparison would require further investigation, these experimental results are in qualitative agreement with the scenario presented in Fig.~\ref{f:s1}.